bijan0317/cdevolution/README.md

-﻿## The cooperation-defection evolution on social networks The program files are the part of the above mentioned research letter.
+﻿## The cooperation-defection evolution on social networks The program files are the part of the above mentioned research manuscript.
 Please let  the author know of any bug, by emailing  at bijan0317@yahoo.com.
 The  constructive suggestions and healthy criticism about the merit of the algorithm are always welcome.

 > Note: The ***cdevolution-master*** folder contains three program files: *cdevolution_ana.py*, *cdevolution_algo.py*, *pycxsimulator.py*
 ## Software requirements